Pope presses Muslim dialogue in first papal visit to Bahrain | Politics

 Pope presses Muslim dialogue in first papal visit to Bahrain

-Pope Francis is bringing his message of dialogue with the Muslim world to the kingdom of Bahrain, where the Sunni-led government is hosting an interfaith conference on East-West coexistence even as it stands accused of discriminating against the countrys Shiite majority.Human rights groups and relatives of Shiite activists on death row have urged Francis to use his visit, which begins on Thursday, to call for an end to the death penalty and political repression in Bahrain.

-Pope Francis is bringing his message of dialogue with the Muslim world to the kingdom of Bahrain, where the Sunni-led government is hosting an interfaith conference on East-West coexistence even as it stands accused of discriminating against the country's Shiite majority.
+Pope Francis on Thursday brought his message of dialogue with the Muslim world to the kingdom of Bahrain, where the Sunni-led government is hosting an interfaith conference on East-West coexistence even as it stands accused of discriminating against the country's Shiite majority.

 Francis has long touted dialogue as an instrument of peace and believes a show of interfaith harmony is needed, especially now given Russia's war in Ukraine and regional conflicts, such as in Yemen.